KH0DlN/KH0DlN/README.md

 ### 🔓 What I Do
 - 🧩 Leak & preserve useful plugins before they vanish
-- 🧰 Optimize tools for easier use
 - 📡 Share clean, well-documented code (where possible)
-- 🕵️‍♂️ Stay ahead of the game with hidden gems

 > ⚠️ Everything shared here is for educational and archival purposes only.

 ### 🔗 Connect
 - 🌀 GitHub Notifications On ✅
-- 💬 DM for plugin requests or collabs

 ---

 *Roblox belongs to Roblox Corp.
 I'm just someone who opens doors.*